 - – The Osprey nesting platform is located in the marsh about 100 metres from the observation deck and near the Ottawa River.
 The Osprey is a fish-eating hawk and needs open water to hunt.

 Phase 1: Construct the West Link and clear and mark the Nopiming Loop.
-Status: West Link installed in 2018; trail marked in 2019.
+Status: West Link installed in 2018; trail loop marked in 2019; bench installed on Island Chain.
+The trail map below shows the trail system as of September 2019.

 What will a walk on the new trail extension be like?
 Read Imagining a Walk Along the Future Macnamara Trail Extension to help you visualize your trail experience.

 Help Us Build the Trail

 We continue to fundraise for this significant and ambitious project, which will be paid for with a combination of donations from businesses and the community, club funds, and money from grants.

 Note: PAYPAL is the gateway through which you can choose to pay either by your PAYPAL account OR by credit card, according to your preference.